trekfalcon10/Image_Recognition/README.md

 ### The Problem

 Can we utilize machine learning to correctly identify images by training on pre-labeled images that were previously labeled by a different machine?
 In other words, can machines teach machines to recognize images?

-### The Client

-This topic would be of interest to robotics firms to assist in robotic navigation, to law enforcement agencies (to assist in the facial recognition of suspects) or to intelligence agencies (to aid in recognizing targets of interest in aerial reconnaissance photographs).
-If successful, it may obviate or reduce the need to have large numbers of human beings pre-label images in every case.
-Instead, a client could save money if image recognition training could always be done based on pre-labeled images done by machines that were in turn trained by other machines that were ultimately trained on only one or two human pre-labeling sessions long ago.

 ### The Data